 Rural Research and Development Corporations (RDCs) are the main way the Australian government and primary producers co-invest in research and development (R&D) for industry and community benefits.

 All RDCs manage R&D services.
 Most IOCs also provide other industry services, mainly marketing.
 Following legislative amendments in 2013, statutory RDCs are also able to undertake marketing activities at the request of industry, where supported by a statutory marketing levy.

-Commonwealth statutory RDCs are Australian Government entities with a board of directors appointed by the Minister for Agriculture and Water Resources, based on recommendations from a selection committee.
+Commonwealth statutory RDCs are Australian Government entities with a board of directors appointed by the Minister for Agriculture, based on recommendations from a selection committee.

 Commonwealth statutory RDCs, their enabling legislation and declared representative organisation(s) are below: